joebailey26/canonical-alternative-calculator/README.md

 # Alternative calculator assignment

-An "alternative calculator" assignment to be used as a coding challende in DevSkiller.
+An "alternative calculator" assignment to be used as a coding challenge in DevSkiller.

 ## Description

 We'd like you to write a calculator to perform basic arithmetic, but using an alternative syntax for writing the expressions.

 In this alternative notation, the operators precede the operands.
-For example while in traditional notation we might write `3 + 4`, instead we would write `+ 3 4`.
+For example, while in traditional notation we might write `3 + 4`, instead we would write `+ 3 4`.

 The main advantage of this format is that it does not require parentheses for any ambiguous expression.